vnmakarov/mir/README.md

     * Each function has **signature** (parameters and return types), **local variables** (including function arguments) and **instructions**
-      * Each local variable has **type** which can be only 64-bit integer, float, double, or long double
+      * Each local variable has **type** which can be only 64-bit integer, float, double, or long double and can be bound to a particular target machine register
       * Each instruction has **opcode** and **operands**
         * Operand can be a local variable
 	  (or a function argument), **immediate**, **memory**, **label**, or **reference**